RonitKumar57/Data-Analysis-Using-Python/README.md

 3.Insightful EDA covering:

     a.Gender and age-wise purchase trends

     b.State-wise sales performance

     c.Occupation and marital status impact on buying behavior

     d.Top-selling products and categories

-🎯 Conclusion
+🎯 Conclusion:

 Target customers are married women aged 26–35 from UP, Maharashtra, and Karnataka, working in IT, Healthcare, or Aviation, with a preference for Food, Clothing, and Electronics.